EdenXItools/Addons/chocotime/README.md

 # Chocotime Addon

-**Chocotime** is an Ashita v3 addon that displays the Vana'diel moon phase information on screen for Final Fantasy XI.
+**Chocotime** is an Ashita v3 addon that displays Vana'diel moon phase information on screen for Final Fantasy XI.

 ## Installation
 1. Place `chocotime.lua`, `vanatime.lua`, and `moon_phases.lua` in `Ashita/addons/chocotime/`.